-Also see MA1502.Z for policy on when a person receiving MA is incarcerated.
+Also see MA1502V for policy on when a person receiving MA is incarcerated.

-Term Definition Inmate of a Penal Institution A person who is: An inmate in a prison within the Arizona Department of Corrections; An inmate of a county, city, or tribal jail; An inmate of a prison or jail, prior to arraignment, conviction, or sentencing; Incarcerated but can leave prison on work release or work furlough, and must return at specific intervals; Released from prison or jail due to a medical emergency, with no court probation order, who would otherwise be incarcerated except for the medical emergency; Ordered by the court to reside in the Arizona State Hospital;
+Term Definition Inmate of a Penal Institution A person who is: An inmate in a federal or state prison; An inmate of a county, city, or tribal jail; An inmate of a prison or jail, prior to arraignment, conviction, or sentencing; Incarcerated but can leave prison on work release or work furlough, and must return at specific intervals; A child in a juvenile detention center due to criminal activity or held as a material witness; A person involuntarily placed in a secure treatment facility that is part of the criminal justice system.

-A child in a juvenile detention center prior to disposition (judgment), due to criminal activity; A child in a juvenile detention center prior to disposition, due to care, protection, or in the best interest of the child (ex., Child Protective Services), if there is no specific plan for the child that makes the stay at the detention center temporary; or a A child placed in a secure treatment facility if the facility is part of the criminal justice system.
-Not an Inmate of a Penal Institution A person who is: After arrest, but before booking, escorted by police to a hospital for medical treatment and held under guard; Released on probation, parole, or a release order with the condition of home arrest, work release, community service, or medical treatment; or Released from jail under a court probation order due to a medical emergency; Admitted as an inpatient to a medical institution (only eligible for the period of the inpatient stay); A child in a juvenile detention center for the care, protection, or in the best interest of the child, if there is a specific plan for that person that makes the stay at the detention center temporary; A child on intensive probation with the condition of home arrest, treatment in a psychiatric hospital, or a residential treatment center, or outpatient treatment; A child placed in a secure treatment facility contracted with the juvenile detention center if the facility is not a part of the criminal justice system; A child in a juvenile detention center after disposition when there is a plan to release the child to the community, and the release is only pending arrangements suitable to the child's needs.
+Not an Inmate of a Public Institution A person who is: institution in the state of the After arrest, but before booking, escorted by police to a hospital for medical treatment and held under guard; Voluntarily living in a public institution; Released on probation, parole, or a release order with the condition of home arrest, work release, community service, or medical treatment; or Admitted as an inpatient to a medical institution; A child held in a juvenile detention center for the care, protection, or in the best interest of the child, if there is a specific plan for that person that makes the stay at the detention center temporary; A child on intensive probation with the condition of home arrest, treatment in a psychiatric hospital, or a residential treatment center, or outpatient treatment; A child in a juvenile detention center after disposition when there is a plan to release the child to the community, and the release is only pending arrangements suitable to the child's needs.
+Public Institution An institution that is the responsibility of a governmental unit or over which a governmental unit exercises administrative control.
+The term "public institution" does NOT include: Medical institutions; Intermediate care facilities; Publicly operated community residence that serves no more than 16 residents; or State-licensed child care institutions for foster children that house no more than 25 children.
+Voluntarily living in a public institution Means living in a public institution by choice, not as an extension of incarceration.
+The person is free to leave the institution if he or she chooses.